Thread Count Guide: Down Quilts, Pillows & Mattress Toppers. graphic of lower thread count vs higher thread count with pros of each side

 What is the best thread count for a goose down quilt?

-For most sleepers, a thread count between 280 and 400 is the sweet spot.
+For most sleepers, a thread counts in our 266 or 380 is the sweet spot.
 It provides enough density to be down proof while remaining light enough to allow the down to loft and breathe.

 Why does my new down quilt make a rustling noise?